jamesrochabrun/SwiftOpenAI/README.md

    public let fileIDS: [String]
    /// Set of 16 key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long. public let metadata: [String: String]
+   /// Usage statistics related to the run.
+This value will be null if the run is not in a terminal state (i.e. in_progress, queued, etc.). public let usage: Usage?
+   /// The sampling temperature used for this run.
+If not set, defaults to 1. public let temperature: Double?
+   /// The maximum number of prompt tokens specified to have been used over the course of the run. public let maxPromptTokens: Int?
+   /// The maximum number of completion tokens specified to have been used over the course of the run. public let maxCompletionTokens: Int?
 }
 ```
 Usage